abraithwaite/abraithwaite.github.io/_posts/2014-10-23-dhclient-resolvconf.markdown

 Now, the primary program using resolvconf, at least for Ubuntu, is generally going to be dhclient.  dhclient doesn't use it directly though.
-In fact, dhclient has dhclient-script which calls hooks to update system configuration. dhclient-script was (probably?) written before resolvconf though so dhclient-script implements it's own function to update `/etc/resolv.conf`.
+In fact, dhclient has "dhclient-script" which calls hooks to update system configuration.  dhclient-script was (probably?) written before resolvconf though so dhclient-script implements it's own function to update `/etc/resolv.conf`.

 To get around dhclient-script's built-in update function (`make_resolv_conf`), the resolvconf package provides a dhclient hook (`/etc/dhcp/dhclient-enter-hooks.d/resolvconf`) which overrides the default dhclient-script implementation and calls resolvconf instead.
 So far, so good.
+(Note: I didn't know this up front).

 Now, onto my specific issue.
 It's common to run a private DNS server in cloud deployments so you have complete flexibility when it comes to DNS.
 However,